Festivals in Budapest

 Summer on Chain Bridge

-You might have seen it that during the entire summer the chain bridge in Budapest is closed for cars and busses because on saturdays and sundays the chain bridge is full of little shops selling arts, gifts, food and drinks as usual in Hungary.
+You might have seen it that during the entire summer the chain bridge in Budapest is closed for cars and buses because on Saturdays and Sundays the chain bridge is full of little shops selling arts, gifts, food and drinks as usual in Hungary.
 What you will find here is a nice walk across the chain bridge without disturbing traffic watching hand made arts and gifts while having a beer and a sausage or something similar traditional Hungarian.

-The summer on chain bridge is not a spectecualar festival as it is not concentrated on one weekend per year but on the entire summer but for a nice sunday walk it is absolutly recommendable.
+The summer on chain bridge is not a spectacular festival as it is not concentrated on one weekend per year but on the entire summer but for a nice Sunday walk it is absolutely recommendable.
 I didn’t know but on research I found out that the festival has a website.
 Check it out here.
 It takes place from June 21st till August 17th.

-See the dedicated article about the Sweet Days Festival in Budapest.
+More Information about the Sweet Days Festival in Budapest:

-Thats about it for the festivals for now, I know there are many more so if you have one which you really can recommend than let me know in the comments or drop me a line in an email and I will add it.
+If you know a Festival which you really can recommend than let me know in the comments or drop me a line in an email and I will add it.
 You can also check BudapestFestivals.com for more information about Festivals in Budapest.
-Do you like going to festivals at all?
-Which ones do you usually attend?

 I love the Balaton Sound Festival.
 You can really meet great people there and party all night… ITs very cool.
 Also I love Balaton